-- For example, if users would receive information that an entity has reduced its marketing expenses related to a particular line of products (a decrease in non-capitalised costs related to the future), this could signal a lower revenue in the future as a result of a lower awareness of the entity's products.
-Similarly, if the public would be focused on what entities do to prevent money laundering (a risk factor), information about what the entity is doing in this regard could help users of financial statements forming expectations about the entity's future revenue (affected through changes in intangibles such as reputation and brand) as well as assessing the management's stewardship. - Information for assessing how current and future performance is affected by risk/opportunity factors and future-oriented expenses, could be provided without specifying the particular intangible for which the financial contribution will be affected.
+- 5.3 By receiving more granular information about recognised expenses and risk/opportunity factors, users of financial reports would thus have information that would be useful for predicting future performance compared to current performance. - 5.4 For example, if users would receive information that an entity has reduced its marketing expenses related to a particular line of products (a decrease in non-capitalised costs related to the future), this could signal a lower level of revenue in the future as a result of a lower awareness of the entity's products.
+Similarly, if the public would be focused on what entities do to prevent money laundering (a risk factor), information about what the entity is doing in this regard could help users of financial reports forming expectations about the entity's future revenue (affected through changes in intangibles such as reputation and brand) as well as assessing the management's stewardship. - 5.5 Information for assessing how current and future performance is affected by risk/opportunity factors and future-oriented expenses, could be provided without specifying the particular intangible for which the financial contribution will be affected.
 The information could thus be provided as either complementary or alternative information to the information on specific intangibles discussed in Chapter 4 or the recognition and measurement of intangibles discussed in Chapter 3.